SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 using LSODA
 ```

-### ODE.jl
+### ODEIterators.jl

-The ODE.jl algorithms all come with a 3rd order Hermite polynomial interpolation.
+The ODEIterators.jl algorithms all come with a 3rd order Hermite polynomial interpolation.

   - `rk23` - Bogakai-Shampine's 2/3 method
   - `rk45` - Dormand-Prince's 4/5 method